 If you have taken all the steps to rule out environmental causes and your cat is still sneezing, then it's time to see the vet.
 Your vet will do an examination and possibly some lab tests to look for an underlying condition.

 If everything else has been ruled out, your vet might recommend a rhinoscopy.
 This is done by inserting a tiny camera into the nasal passages to look for abnormalities while the cat is under anesthesia.
 Cats sometimes inhale tiny foreign bodies into their airways, like blades of grass.
 This can often be discovered and removed during a rhinoscopy.
 Other things that might be found during a rhinoscopy include nasal polyps, tumors, swelling of the upper airway, or anatomical deformities.
 Polyps and tumors may or may not be removable during the procedure.
-In some cases, a separate surgical procedure is needed.
+In some cases, a separate surgical procedure or advanced imaging like a CT scan is needed.